Phillip Cocu: Vitesse

 Cocu returned to work after almost two years on 26 September 2022, being appointed at 14th-placed Vitesse, where he had left as a player in 1995.
 He replaced Thomas Letsch, who had left for VfL Bochum.
-He resigned on 11 November 2023 after a 1–3 home loss to SC Heerenveen, which saw the team at the bottom of the league with eight points after twelve matches.
+He resigned on 11 November 2023 after a 1–3 home loss to Heerenveen, which saw the team at the bottom of the league with eight points after twelve matches.